Release Planning: Business Value

 Now we move on to Business Value in Release Planning.

-Per Yogi Berra: “You have to be very careful if you don’t know where you’re going, because you might not get there.”
+As Yogi Berra said: “You have to be very careful if you don’t know where you’re going, because you might not get there.”

-If you are in the mood, this can be very funny.
+If you are in the right mood, this can be very funny.
 Or just a chuckle.
 But this is our problem.
 How do we identify what the customer really really wants.
-Well, business value is part of that.
+The higher business value.

 Now we want to talk about business value for each individual PBI (product backlog item) or user story.

-Again, we want to have two actions within this.
+Again, we want to have two actions within this: (a) identify the Business Drivers, and (b) do Priority Poker.

 People: Again, to do this work, I want the whole team of pigs (PO, SM, implementers) and the BSHs (business stakeholders).
 Again, the BSHs are the best people we can get to attend Release Planning to represent the customers and the firm well.

 Business drivers may include making money, risk, customer satisfaction and lots of other things.
-Or not.
+Or, for a special product, not include things that were ‘obvious’ for a prior product.

-So, they whole group gets together and discusses and agrees on the top 5 (about) business drivers that apply to the set of work (the product) as represented in the existing Product Backlog (its PBIs).
+So, the whole group gets together and discusses and agrees on the top 3-5 business drivers that apply to this set of work (the product) as represented in the existing Product Backlog (its PBIs).
 Sometimes this will lead to the identification of some new stories (or PBIs).

-Priority Poker: Most of you are familiar with Planning Poker, which is where we use the planning poker cards to vote as a team on the relative story points of [new story] compared to the 1 SP on the [reference story].
+I expect most readers are familiar with Planning Poker, which is where we use the planning poker cards to vote as a team on the relative story points of [a new story] compared to the 1 SP on the [reference story].

-So, the similarities: use a team, vote, use Fibonacci cards, discuss assumptions, share knowledge and ideas, average the numbers after reaching some consensus, the number is comparative, relatively quick, somewhat imprecise for each individual card but fairly accurate over a set of cards, etc.
+So, the similarities between Priority Poker and Planning Poker: use a team, vote, use Fibonacci cards, discuss assumptions, share knowledge and ideas, average the numbers after reaching some consensus.
+The number is comparative, relatively quick, somewhat imprecise for each individual card but fairly accurate over a set of cards, etc.

-Some differences: a different team (the experts on business value), reference story is the TOP story (for business value) rather than the SMALLEST story (for effort), prefer the real Fibonacci sequence at the top end, done in the presence of the implementers, etc.
+Some differences: a different team (the experts on business value), reference story is the TOP or biggest story (for business value) rather than the SMALLEST story (for effort), prefer the real Fibonacci sequence at the top end, done in the presence of the implementers.

-The Business Value experts are typically the PO, the BSHs and maybe one member of the Team who has a lot of experience with customers.
+The Business Value experts are typically the PO and the BSHs.
+And, if needed, maybe one member of the Team (one of the implementers) who has a lot of experience with customers.
 Or for some other reason, knows BV pretty well.

 OK, now we have the reference story for Business Value.
-Then the BV experts start to add relative BVP (business value points) to each user story (or PBI).
+Then the BV experts start to vote on relative BVPs (business value points) to each user story (or PBI).

 Here are the rules: